-A summary of the City's assessment against the development standards (HOALPP) and element objectives (SPP7.3) is included in Attachment 10 to this Report.
+A summary of the City's assessment against the development standards (HOALPP) and element objectives (SPP7.3) is included in Attachment 10 to Report CJ087-06/23.

 Assessment under the Planning Framework

 The City's assessment against the provisions of SPP7.3 and HOALPP is included in Attachment 10.
 The key design elements are discussed in more detail below.